peteroupc/peteroupc.github.io/exporand.md

 Again, this function meets the requirements stated by Keane and O'Brien, so it can be simulated via Bernoulli factories.
 Thus, this distribution can be simulated in Python using a geometric bag (which represents _x_ in the formula above) and a two-coin Bernoulli factory described below.

 The **two-coin power factory** has the following algorithm.
-It is based on the **PowerBernoulliFactory** given earlier (including the algorithm from (Mendo 2019)<sup>[**(15)**](#Note15)</sup>), but changed to accept a second Bernoulli factory sub-algorithm rather than a fixed value for the exponent.
+It is based on the **PowerBernoulliFactory** given earlier (including the algorithm from (Mendo 2019)<sup>[**(15)**](#Note15)</sup>), but changed to accept a second input coin rather than a fixed value for the exponent.
 To the best of my knowledge, I am not aware of any other article or paper that presents this particular Bernoulli factory.

 1. Set _i_ to 1.
-2. Call the base sub-algorithm; if it returns 1, return 1.
+2. Flip the input coin that simulates the base; if it returns 1, return 1.
-3. Call the exponent sub-algorithm; if it returns 1, return 0 with probability 1/_i_.
+3. Flip the input coin that simulates the exponent; if it returns 1, return 0 with probability 1/_i_.
 4. Add 1 to _i_ and go to step 1.

 The algorithm for sampling the continuous Bernoulli distribution follows.
 It uses a **lambda Bernoulli factory** algorithm, which returns 1 with probability `lamda`.